IlanFrumer/Restify/readme.md

   $scope.userImages (user)->
     # provided that user.id == 123
     # GET /api/users/123/images
-    # the response will automatically add the images array to user.images
+    # it will automatically be added to user.images after the response
     user.images.$uget()

   $scope.create (user)->